prtkgpt/questdb.io/docs/guide/rest.md

 ---
 title: How to use the QuestDB REST API
 sidebar_label: REST API
+description: A tutorial on how to use QuestDB's REST API.
 ---

 QuestDB comes with an HTTP server which exposes a REST API.
 This guide will